Garmin Venu 2 review: A fantastic smartwatch priced out of its league

 - You want an easy to use wearable

-- You don't want to spend $400 on a smartwatch
+- You don't want to spend nearly $400 on a smartwatch

 - You prefer fitness trackers or bands

 I've gone on record many times to say that I prefer fitness trackers to smartwatches for a couple of reasons (outside of price).
 Firstly, I think fitness trackers are way less complicated and way easier to use, in general.
-The other reason is that fitness trackers generally have much better battery life: just look at the 10-day battery life on something like the Fitbit Inspire 2 vs. the one-day battery life typical on the Apple Watch Series 6.
-But those reasons don't really hold up when you consider the Garmin Venu 2.
+The other reason is that fitness trackers generally have much better battery life: just look at the 10-day battery life on something like the Fitbit Inspire 2 vs. the one-day battery life typical on the Apple Watch Series 7.
+But those reasons don't hold up when you consider the Garmin Venu 2.
 This fitness-focused smartwatch is easy enough for even the tech novice to figure out in minutes, and with a battery life pushing two weeks, well, there's no reason to complain about putting it on the charger each night.

 Garmin is the preferred fitness wearable brand for many serious athletes, and with the Venu series, it's making a strong case to pull the uncommitted away from the likes of Apple, Samsung, and Fitbit.
-I wish they would have priced this device closer to $300, or even $350.
+I wish they would have priced this device closer to $300.
 That would make it a really compelling alternative to Fitbit's latest smartwatches and even the lower-priced Apple Watch SE, and I think it could more than hold its own at that price point.

 We may earn a commission for purchases using our links.
 Learn more.